maxhougas/dicom/README.md

 ###### [Go to ToC](#table-of-contents)

 ## Building
-  - Have make
+  - Have `make`.
-  - Run `make`
+  - Run `make`.
-  - Building tmp/part6table.htm will require interwebs
+  - Building tmp/part6table.htm will require interwebs.

 ###### [Go to Top](#top)
 ###### [Go to ToC](#table-of-contents)